What is Amazon Vendor Central?

 |Lower margins on sales||Quick payment terms|

 Amazon Vendor Central is the platform manufacturers and distributors utilize.
-Vendor Central is an invite-only program for businesses that sell their products to Amazon themselves.
-When you sell with a Vendor Central account, you act as a supplier, selling in bulk to Amazon.
+Vendor Central is an invite-only program for businesses selling their products to Amazon.
+When you sell with a Vendor Central account, you act as a supplier, selling bulk to Amazon.
 In other words, you sell directly to Amazon vs. selling to consumers.
-Similarly, items on Amazon for sale by Vendor Central partners usually include a description that reads: “Ships from and sold by Amazon.”
+Similarly, items on Amazon for sale by Vendor Central partners usually include a description: “Ships from and sold by Amazon.”

 Can I have both a Vendor and Seller Central Account?
 Yes!

 YES!
 However, we don’t recommend that you offer the same products through both programs.
-If you choose to be a part of both, use Seller Central for launching new products.
+If you participate in both, use Seller Central to launch new products.
 Doing this will allow you to control pricing, request feedback, and market your products.
-If you have seasonal items, this is where Seller Central would do well again.
-In comparison, for items that sell year-round, Vendor Central is the best option for you.
+This is where Seller Central would do well again if you have seasonal items.
+In comparison, for things that sell year-round, Vendor Central is the best option for you.
 Vendor Central is great for higher-end and more pricey products.
 Why?
 Amazon asks for lower costs, making it hard to make a profit.
 So if you have cheaper/more affordable products, Seller Central is the program for you.

 How to be invited as a vendor.

 Millions of products are already available, so why would Amazon invite a business to sell on Vendor Central?
 Well, new products are being created and sold all the time.
 There are also existing brands with low availability on the site.
-For this reason, Amazon has vendor recruitment teams around the world whose job is to find new brands and products to sell.
+For this reason, Amazon has vendor recruitment teams worldwide whose job is to find new brands and products to sell.